AVBD 3D

 GJK/EPA Collision Detection

-Advanced collision pipeline using Gilbert-Johnson-Keerthi and Expanding Polytope Algorithm for accurate contact generation.
+In-progress collision pipeline using Gilbert-Johnson-Keerthi and Expanding Polytope Algorithm for good-enough contact generation.

 Configurable Debug Visualization